-Quintillion has gone through great measures to build infrastructure that is resilient to the harsh Alaska landscape to provide a layer of security that goes above and beyond to keep our customers’ data safe.
-For this blog, we spoke with Quintillion’s Chief Security Officer, Lance Dubsky, to provide some valuable insight into how we secure our infrastructure — from our fiber optic cable network and cable landing stations to the High Latitude Data Acquisition (HiLDA) ground station.
+Quintillion has gone through great measures to build infrastructure that is resilient to the harsh Alaska landscape in order to provide a layer of security that goes above and beyond to keep our customers’ data safe.
+For this blog, we spoke with Quintillion’s Chief Security Officer, Lance Dubsky, to provide some valuable insight into how we secure our infrastructure — from our fiber optic cable network and cable landing stations, to the High Latitude Data Acquisition (HiLDA) ground station.

 Quintillion’s Critical Infrastructure: Why Network Security Is Essential